Miami Valley Christian Academy has persevered after a fire on its campus in May

 Goshen coach Greg Miller didn't think twice about helping MVCA when he received a coaches' association email from MVCA assistant coach Sean McCormick.

-"We dug in our storage closet and we said, 'Hey are we using these hand shields?'"
-And the answer was we are not, and they still had some life left in them so we felt like it was the right thing to do to support a local football program and some other coaches that we've networked with," Miller said.
+"We dug in our storage closet and we said, 'Hey, are we using these hand shields?'
+And the answer was we are not, and they still had some life left in them, so we felt like it was the right thing to do to support a local football program and some other coaches that we've networked with," Miller said.
 "I ran them down and met Sean at a gas station.
 They're theirs now."

 MVCA senior tight end/linebacker Ethan Farmer said the donations were a crucial aspect for the team to practice and to have hope for a season.